Xela3026/yabbr-docs/docs/campaigns/general.md

 ### Editing Campaign Options

-After creating your campaign, if you want to change one of the options you have selected, navigate to the option you wish to change and click the <Tag colour="#FFFFFF" borderColour="#d8dde1" fontColour="#77828a">🖉</Tag> button in the top right of the option's box as outlined below.
+After creating your campaign, if you want to change one of the options you have selected, navigate to the option you wish to change and click <Tag colour="#FFFFFF" borderColour="#d8dde1" fontColour="#77828a">🖉</Tag>.

 <CustomisableImage src="/img/campaign-editing.png" alt="Campaign Editing Button"/>

-Once you have changed what you desire, click the <Tag colour="#FFFFFF" borderColour="#1582d8" fontColour="#1582d8">Update</Tag> button to save your changes.
+Once you have changed what you desire, click <Tag colour="#FFFFFF" borderColour="#1582d8" fontColour="#1582d8">Update</Tag> to save your changes.

 <CustomisableImage src="/img/campaign-update.png" alt="Update Campaign Button"/>